-So, without any further ado.
+So, without further ado.

-Let’s get on with it.
+Let’s get started.

 1. What is cAdvisor?

-The information extracted helps us figure & weed out the performance bottlenecks if any, track the processes too hungry for memory & make better decisions regarding the scalability of our systems.
+The information extracted with the help of the tool helps us figure and weed out the performance bottlenecks if any and track the memory hungry processes making accurate decisions with respect to our system’s scalability.